Physical activity and health in homeless young people

 Homelessness is an alarming problem in the UK and costs the economy in excess of £1 billion each year.
 Young people aged 16 to 25 years make up over 30% of the homeless statistic, and experience significant physical and mental health problems as a result of their unstable and stressful living situation.
 Physical activity can help to address the health inequalities of youth homelessness by tackling the associated physical, mental, and social health problems.

-This PhD studentship will investigate patterns of physical activity and sedentary behaviour in homeless young people aged 16 to 25 years, and the relationships between these behaviours and markers of physical and mental health.
+This PhD studentship in collaboration with St Basils will investigate patterns of physical activity and sedentary behaviour in homeless young people aged 16 to 25 years, and the relationships between these behaviours and markers of physical and mental health.
 Studies will be conducted to also explore the psychosocial factors underpinning these behaviours and identify innovative approaches for increasing activity levels in this vulnerable group.

 - You should hold (or expect to receive) a good honours degree at first or upper second class level in sport and exercise sciences or a related subject